Kenzie Ruston Hemric: Stock car racing

 In 2011, Ruston began competing in stock cars.
 She made four ARCA Racing Series races with Venturini Motorsports, making her debut at Toledo Speedway in the No. 25 Toyota, and finished 10th.
 She switched to No. 55 for three additional races, finishing 10th, 12th, and 26th.
 During the year, she also competed in the Champion Racing Association, winning at Lucas Oil Raceway at Indianapolis.
 In December, she participated in the Snowball Derby at Five Flags Speedway for Jeff Fultz, finishing 31st after a crash on lap 145.

 NASCAR

-In 2013, Ruston was signed by Turner Scott Motorsports to contest the 2013 K&N Pro Series East season, and in June, she was named a member of the NASCAR Next program, the first woman to join the program.
+In 2013, Ruston was signed by Turner Scott Motorsports to contest the 2013 NASCAR K&N Pro Series East season, and in June, she was named a member of the NASCAR Next program, the first woman to join the program.
 She ended the year with four top-fives, including a best finish of third at Greenville-Pickens Speedway, and finished sixth in the points standings.

 For the 2014 season, Ruston was signed by Ben Kennedy Racing.
 She was not retained by Kennedy at the end of the season due to sponsorship, being replaced by Kaz Grala.

 On January 26, 2015, Ruston was announced as a member of the 2015 Drive for Diversity roster, joining Rev Racing for the full 2015 NASCAR K&N Pro Series East season.
 She finished 11th in the points standings, with a best finish of sixth at Motordrome Speedway.